 Marketing funnels are usually based on the AIDA model where

 At the top of the funnel, there are website visitors and your app users.
-They are usually brought by marketing activities like paid campaigns, blogs, SEO, etc.
+They are usually brought by marketing activities like paid campaigns, blogs, SEO, etc. You can conduct them by yourself or with the help of professionals and working with a digital marketing agency to attract more prospects in your audience.

 As the funnel narrows down, the prospects usually drop off your funnel and you are only left with your actual customers.
 While in this process, you also learn what are you doing wrong in turning a prospect into your customer and accordingly improve your funnel.